Skip to main content

 Operating cost transparency

-How the Storehouse and SPC are funded — and why churches and recipient organizations pay nothing.
+How the Storehouse and SPC are funded — with the structure shown.

 Storehouse operating funding

-Funded by (a) 0.5% annual fee on Donor Advisory Account balances, (b) yield earned on cash-equivalent investments (default: short-duration U.S. Treasury bills), and (c) the quarterly Joseph Principle transfer from Xerish SPC (20% of SPC net profit).
+Funded by (a) a 0.5% annual fee on donor-advised account balances, (b) yield earned on cash-equivalent investments (default: short-duration U.S. Treasury bills), and (c) the quarterly Joseph Principle transfer from Xerish SPC (20% of SPC net profit).

 SPC service fee

-A small per-contribution service fee paid by Donor Advisors at the time of contribution covers SPC engineering, infrastructure, and support.
+A small per-contribution service fee paid at the time of contribution covers SPC engineering, infrastructure, and support.
 Disclosed at checkout; included in the gross charge but separate from the deductible portion of the gift.

 Churches and recipient organizations